As a continuation of Temple Run at Siem Reap (Part 2)

 The second day of our temple tour at Siem Reap started really early.
 Our guide, Kim Rieng, fetched us at the hotel at exactly 5AM.
-Despite the lack of sleep, we were very excited as we are about to see the world famous temple, Angkor Wat, at sunrise.
+Despite the lack of sleep, we were very excited as we are about to see the world-famous temple, Angkor Wat, at sunrise.

 9. Angkor Wat

 It was still dark when we arrived at the Angkor Wat Complex.
 Good thing Kim brought a pocket light to guide us.
-While waiting for the sunrise, he had us wait at the small tower at the eastern side.
+While waiting for the sunrise, he had us wait at the small tower on the eastern side.

 We transferred to the western side as the sun began to rise.
-Most of the tourists are staying the western side to take a photo of the iconic view of the Angkor Wat.
+Most of the tourists are staying on the western side to take a photo of the iconic view of the Angkor Wat.

 We were led by Kim Rieng to the other side of the complex so we can start touring the entire temple.
 Even from the other side, it was indeed beautiful.